dscarson/15618-1/index.md

 - Plan to achieve
 1. Sequential implementation of the Hashmap on a single node.
-2. Parallel implementation of in-memory hashmap using cuckoo hashing.
+2. Parallel implementation of in-memory hashmap using cuckoo hashing for a single node.
-3. Scaling this hashtable in distributed environment.
+3. Scaling this hashtable to multiple nodes in distributed setting.

 - Hope to achieve
-1. Dynamically remapping keys and generating in-memory hashtable to prevent a single node becoming a hotspot.
-Later, even this load balancer can be replicated to avoid a single bottleneck.
+1. Dynamic Load Balancing: Dynamically remapping keys and generating in-memory hashtable to prevent a single node becoming a hotspot.
+Later, even this load balancer can be replicated to avoid becoming a hotspot itself.
-2. On a single node, hashtable might grow exponentially to not fit in the memory of the system.
-We will try to optimise disk I/O with in-memory cuckoo hashing.
-3. Applying this disk I/O trick in distributed environment.
+2. Confirgurability to run in single node mode: In ceratin situation it's benifical to run hashtable on a single node to avoid overhead associated setting.
+For that mode, we will try implement in-memory hashtable with disk IO support.

 ### Platform Choice